Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 - small fangs;

-- the chin protrusion is distinctly expressed;
+- the chin protuberance is clearly defined;

 - a person has a highly developed cerebral cortex, in which the most important centers of the psyche and speech are located;